How to measure Pekiti-Tirsia long and short swords.

 I was introduced to converting hickory axe handles into inexpensive sword trainers several years ago by Coach Dan Terrell and have been enjoying experimenting with these ever since.
 Here are two different trainers intended to train two different sets of Pekiti-Tirsia.

-Want a quick trainer for Contradas?
-Hold the heavy end in your hand and the lighter, free end will move faster.
+Want a fast, more controlable trainer for Contradas?
+Hold the heavy end in your hand and the lighter end will move faster.
 Want a hard hitting trainer for Recontras training on the tire stack?
-Then hold the lighter end in your hand and the heavier, free end will hit harder.
+Then hold the lighter end in your hand and the heavier end will hit harder.

 A STEEL TRAINER?